HomeAnswers

 • First Wave Feminism (late 19th – early 20th centuries): Focused on women’s suffrage, culminating in the 19th Amendment.
 Primarily benefited white women, ignoring racial inequality.

 • Second Wave Feminism (1960s-1970s): Challenged traditional gender roles, seeking equality in various life areas.
-Achieved progress with Equal Pay Act and Roe v.
-Wade, but addressed racial disparities through Black feminism.
+Addressed racial disparities through Black feminism.

 • Third Wave Feminism (1990s): Emphasized intersectionality, incorporating race, class, and gender into feminist discourse.
-Tackled workplace harassment, pay disparities, and media representation marked by activism from groups like the Guerrilla Girls and Riot Grrrls.
+Tackled workplace harassment, pay disparities, and media representation.

 Feminism is a broad term that refers to various points in history when women have fought for greater equality in politics, economics, and culture, and it is an ongoing battle that continues today.
 Because feminism covers such a broad area of history, spanning the 19th century to today, some historians since the 1960s have divided the American strands of the movement into four distinct stages, or ‘waves.’
 In each supposed phase, women have geared their activism towards certain freedoms to society’s expectations of them during the time.